RasaHQ/medicare_locator/README.md

 In order to chat to the Medicare Locator through Telegram you can do the following:
 1. First if you don't already use Telegram, download it and set it up with your phone.
 Once you are registered with Telegram you start by setting up a Telegram bot.
-2. Now go to the [Telegram BotFather](https://web.telegram.org/#/im?p=@BotFather), enter `/newbot` and follow the instructions.
+2. To setup your own bot go to the [Telegram BotFather](https://web.telegram.org/#/im?p=@BotFather), enter `/newbot` and follow the instructions.
 You should get your `access_token`, and the username you set will be your `verify`.
 Save this information as you will need it later.
-3. To create a local webhook from your machine you can use [Ngrok](https://ngrok.com/).
+3. You need to connect to Telegram via a webhook.
+To create a local webhook from your machine you can use [Ngrok](https://ngrok.com/).
 Follow the instructions on their site to set it up on your computer.
 Move ngrok to your working directory and in a new terminal run:
 ```
 ./ngrok http 5005